janosh/matbench-discovery/site/src/routes/how-to-contribute/+page.md

 And you're done!
 Once tests pass and the PR is merged, your model will be added to the leaderboard! 🎉

+### Step 4 (optional): Move WandB runs into our project

+[Weights and Biases](https://wandb.ai) is a great tool for logging training and test runs of ML models.
+It's free, (partly) [open source](https://github.com/wandb/wandb) and offers a [special plan for academics](https://wandb.ai/site/research).
+It auto-collects metadata like

+- what hardware the model is running on
+- and for how long,
+- what the CPU, GPU and network utilization was over that period,
+- the exact code in the script that launched the run, and
+- which versions of dependencies were installed in the environment your model ran in.

+This information can be very useful for someone looking to reproduce your results or compare their model to yours i.t.o. computational cost.
+We therefore strongly recommend tracking all runs that went into a model submission to Matbench Discovery with WandB so that the runs can be copied over to our WandB project at <https://wandb.ai/janosh/matbench-discovery> for everyone to inspect.
+This also allows us to include your model in more detailed analysis found in the [SI]({homepage}/si).

 ## 😵‍💫 &thinsp; Troubleshooting

 Having problems using or contributing to the project?
-Please [open an issue on GitHub](https://github.com/janosh/matbench-discovery/issues).
+Please [open an issue on GitHub]({repo}/issues).
 Happy to help! 😊